Twitter tackles COVID-19 vaccine misinformation with labels, strike policy

 The social media network started promoting public health information before COVID-19 was declared a global pandemic.
 It also aimed to remove demonstrably false or misleading content about the virus that had the highest risk of causing harm.

-Since introducing its COVID-19 guidance, it said it had removed more than 8,400 tweets and challenged 11.5 million accounts.
+Since introducing its COVID-19 guidance last spring, it said it had removed more than 8,400 tweets and challenged 11.5 million accounts.

 With more and more people now looking for authoritative public health information about vaccines as programs were rolled out across the world, it said it would expand the guidance.